nf-core/website/markdown/developers/testing_with_gitpod.md

 		--outdir my_result
     ```

 This should run the test data through nf-core rnaseq, using docker with your results in the folder: "my_result".
-This may take some time to complete.
+This will take some time to complete.

 ## Configuration of Gitpod